 But, those efforts need our help.
 Otherwise, we WILL lose those privileges of enjoying our public lands and National Parks.

-Just being good stewards of the land by following all of those leave no trace principles isn’t the end all.
+Just being good stewards of the land by following all of these leave no trace principles isn’t the end all.
 It’s our job to not only educate and eradicate.

 You don’t have to tell us who you are, but please tell the authorities what you know:

-When reporting try to provide as much information as possible, such as:
+When reporting unlawful activity, try to provide as much information as possible, such as:

 - What happened?

 - Where did it happen?
 Be as specific as possible by providing coordinates.
-Even as simple as pinning the location on Google maps will help.
+Even as simple as pinning the exact location on Apple or Google maps will help.

 - Who was involved?
 Describe the people including names if known, vehicles including license plate numbers, and names of other witnesses.